realvint/thinknetica/README.md

-# thinknetica-course
+# thinknetica
-Learning ruby on rails
+Ruby on rails